He went missing decades ago. DNA helped police ID the body of Dwight Michael Gordon last month.

 On July 24, 1986, Dwight Michael Gordon’s family reported him missing to the Winston-Salem Police Department, police said in a statement.
 Gordon was 37 and had been living on Washington Avenue.

-Investigators determined that Gordon was last seen by his family in June 1984, about two years before the disappearance was reported, police said.
+Investigators determined that Gordon was last seen by his family about two years before the disappearance was reported, police said.

 On Oct.
 21, 1984, the Chilton County Sheriff’s Office in Alabama found the body of an unidentified white man on County Road 459, police said.